 Application of Revenues and Other Moneys After Default.
 The Authority covenants that if an Event of Default shall happen and shall not have been remedied, the Authority, upon demand of the Trustee, shall pay over or cause to be paid over to the Trustee (i) forthwith, any moneys, securities and funds then held by the Authority or a Fiduciary in any fund or account under the Trust Agreement (excluding the Rebate Fund) and (ii) as promptly as practicable after receipt thereof, the Revenues.
-To the extent that the allocation of such moneys, securities, funds and Revenues is not otherwise provided for in the Trust Agreement, the Trustee shall establish and deposit the same into a separate account in the Prior Bonds Debt Service Fund.
 During the continuation of an Event of Default, all Revenues and any other funds then held or thereafter received by the Trustee under any of the provisions of the Trust Agreement shall be applied by the Trustee as follows and in the following order:

-(a) to the payment of any expenses necessary in the opinion of the Trustee to protect the interests of the registered Owners of the Bonds (including without limitation deposits to the Rebate Fund sufficient to fund any unfunded anticipated liability of the Authority under section 148 of the Code relating to the Bonds) and payment of reasonable fees and charges and expenses of the Trustee (including without limitation reasonable fees and disbursements of its counsel) incurred in and in connection with the performance of its powers and duties under the Trust Agreement;

-(b) to the payment of the principal of and interest then due on the Bonds upon presentation of the Bonds to be paid (and stamping thereon of the payment if only partially paid, or surrender thereof if fully paid) subject to the provisions of the Trust Agreement, as follows:
+- (a) to the payment of any expenses necessary in the opinion of the Trustee to protect the interests of the registered Owners of the Bonds (including without limitation deposits to the Rebate Fund sufficient to fund any unfunded anticipated liability of the Authority under section 148 of the Code relating to the Bonds) and payment of reasonable fees and charges and expenses of the Trustee (including without limitation reasonable fees and disbursements of its counsel) incurred in and in connection with the performance of its powers and duties under the Trust Agreement; - (b) to the payment of the principal of and interest then due on the Bonds upon presentation of the Bonds to be paid (and stamping thereon of the payment if only partially paid, or surrender thereof if fully paid) subject to the provisions of the Trust Agreement, as follows:

-First: To the payment to the persons entitled thereto of all installments of interest then due on Prior Bonds in the order of the maturity of such installments, ratably, according to the amounts of interest due thereon, to the persons entitled thereto, without any discrimination or preference;
+First: To the payment to the persons entitled thereto of all installments of interest then due on Bonds in the order of the maturity of such installments, ratably, according to the amounts of interest due thereon, to the persons entitled thereto, without any discrimination or preference; and

-Second: To the payment to the persons entitled thereto of the unpaid principal of any Prior Bonds which shall have become due, whether at maturity or by call for redemption, with interest on the overdue principal at the rate borne by the respective Prior Bonds, and, if the amount available shall not be sufficient to pay in full all the Prior Bonds, together with such interest, ratably, according to the amounts of principal due on such date to the persons entitled thereto, without any discrimination or preference;
+Second: To the payment to the persons entitled thereto of the unpaid principal of any Bonds which shall have become due, whether at maturity or by call for redemption, with interest on the overdue principal at the rate borne by the respective Bonds, and, if the amount available shall not be sufficient to pay in full all such Bonds, together with such interest, ratably, according to the amounts of principal due on such date to the persons entitled thereto, without any discrimination or preference.